shundhammer/qdirstat/README.md

 **Work in Progress**

 Usable, but still pre-Alpha.
 Use at your own risk.
 You have been warned. ;-)

+- 2016-01-05 I admit I had never really liked the way the output of cleanup actions was typically hidden.
+Most of the times I couldn't care less, but sometimes there were error messages that mostly went unnoticed - such as no permissions to convert a directory into a compressed tarball.
+Now we have something new: A process watcher window that looks very much like a terminal window.
+The commands and their output are displayed there: Normal output (stdout) in amber, error output (stderr) in red.
+It will be configurable for each individual cleanup action if this window is desired: You can choose to always open it, to not open it at all -- or to have it automatically open when there is any output on stderr.
+And there is also a checkbox to automatically close it when the cleanup process finishes successfully.
+This is all not 100% perfect yet, but it works quite well already.

 - 2016-01-04 Cleanups are back.
 They still need some work, and you'll have to edit the config file in ~/.config/QDirStat/QDirStat.conf to configure